EZHESTUDIO/DWE/README.md

 By Denis Domozhakov!!!111

-Now, this stream contain the one programm, that can solve the square equations in simplest mode without calculating extra cases.
+Now, this stream contain one programm, that can solve the square equations in simplest mode without calculating extra cases.

 Let me know how I can programm my dream :)